gokturkbrk/geodata-converter-api/README.md

 - **Geometry Handling:**
   - Mixed `Polygon`/`MultiPolygon` and `LineString`/`MultiLineString` are flattened to single geometry types.
   - The output file's geometry type is determined by the first feature after flattening.
 Features with other geometry types are skipped.
-- **Properties Schema:**
+- **Properties Schema (IMPORTANT):**
-  - Attribute fields are based on the first feature's properties.
+  - **Schema Inference:** Attribute fields are defined solely based on the properties of the **first feature** in the collection.
+  - **Data Loss Risk:** If subsequent features contain properties that are not present in the first feature, those values will be **dropped**.
+Ensure your first feature contains all potential fields (even with null values) to avoid data loss.
   - Boolean properties are converted to integer fields (`0`/`1`) in GPKG output.
 - **Shapefile Field Names:**
   - Field names are truncated to 10 characters due to the Shapefile format limitation.